-When your child has eczema we are often so absorbed in finding the right products and introducing a skincare routine into our already busy days, we sometimes don’t know that there are different types of eczema.
-The most common type of eczema is atopic dermatitis, but depending on the type of eczema your child has it can be affected by different triggers in the environment.
+When your child has eczema, we often become absorbed in finding the right products and introducing a skincare routine into our already busy days.
+This is very important, as our bath soaks and eczema moisturiser can provide much needed relief and deep hydration to your little one’s itchy skin.
+While this is the case, we sometimes don’t realise that there are different types of eczema.
+The most common type of eczema is atopic dermatitis.
+However, depending on the type of eczema your child has, it can be affected by different triggers in the environment.
 Understanding the different types of eczema can help us better manage our children’s skin.

 What is atopic dermatitis?